MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Export-Clixml.md

 ## DESCRIPTION

-The `Export-Clixml` cmdlet creates an XML-based representation of an object or objects and stores it in a file.
+The `Export-Clixml` cmdlet creates a Common Language Infrastructure (CLI) XML-based representation of an object or objects and stores it in a file.
 You can then use the `Import-Clixml` cmdlet to recreate the saved object based on the contents of that file.
+For more information about CLI, see [Language independence](/dotnet/standard/language-independence).

 This cmdlet is similar to `ConvertTo-Xml`, except that `Export-Clixml` stores the resulting XML in a file. `ConvertTo-XML` returns the XML, so you can continue to process it in PowerShell.